Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

     - Select `Type: Linux` and `Subtype: Other Linux`.
     - If given the option (e.g., if you use an Ubuntu image), select `Skip Unattended Installation`: let's experience the full process this time.
     - Assign RAM and virtual drive as stated in the introduction.
+      - If you are running Ubuntu Desktop on an ARM 64-bit architecture, it’s recommended to assign at least **4096 MB** of RAM and **8 GB** of storage to ensure smooth performance.
 - After the creation, the virtual machine shows up in the "VirtualBox Manager".
 Open the settings of the VM and:
     - inspect the settings of the virtual machine and set the video memory to at least 32 MB (not necessary for Alpine, but you will probably need it in other setups).
     - in the same settings, you can also increase the number of CPU cores allocated (not necessary).